 Close up of a pasta salad with vegetables and two serving spoons.

-• Cooked pasta: I used cooked and cooled elbow macaroni pasta because I wanted to create a healthy twist on the classic macaroni salad, but you could use any pasta shape you like.
-This recipe works great with both whole wheat or gluten-free pasta.
+• Cooked pasta: I used cooked and cooled elbow macaroni pasta because I wanted to create a healthy twist on the classic macaroni salad, but you can use any pasta shape you like.

 • Carrots: Fresh carrots work best for this recipe.
-I look for whole carrots with the tops on for the best & sweetest flavor, but baby carrots would also work in this recipe.
+I look for whole carrots with the tops on for the best & sweetest flavor rather than baby carrots.

 • Cherry tomatoes: I used halved cherry tomatoes for this recipe since they don’t require much prep (I appreciate that they’re quick and easy to halve & eat with a fork).
-If you don’t like tomatoes, you can also substitute roasted red peppers in their place.
+Just be sure the tomatoes are ripe and full of flavor!

 • Celery: Fresh celery works best for this recipe and provides delightful, refreshing crunchy texture to this garden pasta salad.